 With appropriate due diligence around Privacy Risk Assessment and contract negotiations, the individuals on the Committee support the University moving to the O365 environment for all faculty and staff, with opt out for faculty.
 The Committee believes that this would provide significantly enhanced services for the community in a more cost effective way, while at the same time reducing risks in areas such as privacy, confidentiality and availability of service.

-Cloud Based Collaboration and Productivity Services for Queen’s Faculty and Staff
+Statement of Direction - Cloud Based Collaboration and Productivity Services for Queen’s Faculty and Staff

 Over the past two years, the Enterprise Information Technology Advisory Committee (EITAC) has reviewed and discussed background information, legal perspectives and recommended practices relating to cloud services in general and Office365 specifically.
 In multiple meetings the Committee has had presentations on Office365 services and functionality that would be of broad benefit for the Queen’s community, and was briefed on legal views regarding privacy, security at advanced data centers which host cloud services, and the importance of rigorous contract negotiations.